sirex/pycon.lt/README.rst

   automatically generated from articles.
 It means, that all other pages have to be pages, not articles.

-- Each new conference event is new articles in this form ``content/{year}.rst``, time line for each conference goes to ``content/pages/{year}/programa.rst``.
+- Each new conference event is new article in this form ``content/{year}.rst``, time line for each conference goes to ``content/pages/{year}/programa.rst``.

 - ``content/partials/`` folder is reserved for reStructuredText files, that can be included in other pages.

+- Title page is specified in ``theme/templates/index.html``.

 .. _Pelican: http://getpelican.com/